radical-data/security-vision-3d/README.md

 ## Update data

 This repository has a sister repository, securityvisionr, for getting and cleaning the data from the Security Vision database.
 It creates a file, `wiki.json` that should be placed in `security-vision-3d/data`.

-## Note to future developers

-We finished working on this project early due to difficulties with the project management, including us not being paid for our work for over a year.
-If you are asked to continue working on this project, we would appreciate you reaching out to us [here](https://radicaldata.org/contact) so that we can fill you in on certain aspects of the code and the project.

-With solidarity and love,
-Radical Data